 - 3 to 5 tablespoons 2% milk, divided

 - Food coloring, optional

-- Cream butter and 1/2 cup granulated sugar until light and fluffy.
-Add eggs, one at a time, beating well after each addition.
+- Cream butter and 1/2 cup sugar until light and fluffy.
+Add eggs, 1 at a time, beating well after each addition.
 In another bowl, whisk flour and baking powder; gradually beat into creamed mixture to form a dough.
 Divide dough in half; shape each into a rectangle.
-Wrap in plastic wrap; refrigerate 1 hour.
+Wrap and refrigerate 1 hour.

 - Preheat oven to 350°.
-On a lightly floured surface, roll one half of dough into a 15x8-in. rectangle.
+On a lightly floured surface, roll half the dough into a 15x8-in. rectangle.
 Cut into ten 4x3-in. rectangles.
-Transfer to parchment paper-lined baking sheets; spoon about 2 tablespoons filling over each pastry to within 1/2 in. of edges.
+Transfer to parchment-lined baking sheets; spoon about 2 tablespoons filling over each pastry to within 1/2 in. of edges.
 Roll remaining dough into a 15x8-in. rectangle; cut into ten 4x3-in. rectangles and place over filling.
 Press edges with a fork to seal.
 Whisk egg white and 1 tablespoon milk; brush over pastries.
 Bake until golden brown and filling is bubbly, 20-25 minutes.